For busy landlords, jargon and terminology can be quite confusing, especially if you’re a new landlord.

 What does ‘buildings sum insured’ mean?

-You’re most likely to see a ‘buildings sum insured’ figure on your property insurance, and it shows the maximum amount of money that your insurer would be willing to pay to rebuild your home if it was badly damaged or destroyed entirely.
+You’re most likely to see a ‘buildings sum insured’ figure on your property insurance, which shows the maximum amount of money that your insurer would be willing to pay to rebuild your home if it was badly damaged or completely destroyed.

 What does the ‘buildings sum insured’ cover?

-The Association of British Insurers (who can provide guidance on whether your sum secured is adequate) state that the ‘buildings sum insured’ total should include a number of factors such as:
+The Association of British Insurers (who can provide guidance on whether your sum secured is adequate) states that the ‘buildings sum insured’ total should include several factors such as:

 • The demolishing and clearing away of the damaged structure

 • The rebuilding of the property to its existing design using modern materials and techniques.

 • The amount of land surrounding your home and any outbuildings.

 As such, the total includes the cost of debris removal and architect fees.
 As a result of this, the standards of the rebuild covered under your sum insured must be the same as they were in the previous structure and must also be in accordance with Building Regulations and other statutory legislation.

 Whose responsibility is it to get the figure right?